JitenShahani/RequestValidationInMinimalAPIs/README.md

 - **Description**: This endpoint triggers an unhandled exception to demonstrate global exception handling.
 - **Responses**:
   - `200 OK`: Returns the argument value if the Name parameter is not null.
   - `500 Internal Server Error`: Returns a standardized error response with details of the exception.
+All unhandled exception(s) are caught by the middleware.

 ## Anti-Forgery Token Endpoint